 Pursuant to the current PRC enterprise income tax laws, enterprise income tax is calculated based on taxable income.
 Most of our subsidiaries and consolidated affiliated entities in China are subject to the standard enterprise income tax rate, which currently is 33.0% (30.0% of state income tax plus 3.0% of local income tax).
 Our subsidiaries and affiliated entities located in Shenzhen, a special economic zone, are subject to an enterprise income tax rate of 15%.
 The enterprise income tax is calculated based on taxable income under PRC accounting principles.
+For some entities, the enterprise income tax is calculated based on taxable income under PRC accounting principles.
 For some entities, the enterprise income tax is calculated based on the actual revenue at a deemed tax rate according to the local practices of the respective local tax bureaus in charge.
 In addition, our subsidiaries and affiliated entities in China are subject to a 5.0% business tax on gross revenues generated from providing services and two additional fees, the city construction fee and the education fee, which are generally calculated at 7.0% and 3.0%, respectively, on business tax.

 Pursuant to the Notice Regarding Certain Taxation Policy Issues Relating to the Reemployment of the Laid-off and Unemployed Persons, jointed issued by the PRC Ministry of Finance and the State Administration of Taxation and effective from January 1, 2003, a newly established enterprise in the service industry (with limited exceptions) will be entitled to an exemption from enterprise income tax for three years if at least 30% of its work force is composed of previously "laid-off or unemployed persons" and the enterprise has entered into employment agreements with these individuals with a term of more than three years.
 "Laid-off or unemployed persons" are defined in the notice to include primarily laid-off or unemployed persons who are former employees of state-owned enterprises.
-Existing enterprises in the service industry (with limited exceptions) are entitled to a 30% reduction of enterprise income tax if they meet similar hiring requirements.
-Some of our subsidiaries and affiliated entities in the PRC are entitled to an exemption from enterprise income tax for a period ranging from two to three years.
+Existing enterprises in the service industry (with limited exceptions) are entitled to a 30% reduction of enterprise income tax for a period ranging from two to three years.
 The following table sets forth the entities that are entitled to the tax exemption under this notice.

-Entities Name Tax Holiday Perio
+Entities Name

-Beijing Fanhua Insurance Agency Co., Ltd. Beijing Fanlian Investment Co., Ltd. Beijing Fumin Insurance Agency Co., Ltd. Guangzhou Xiangxing Insurance Agency Co., Ltd. Guangzhou Zhongqi Enterprise Management Consulting Co., Ltd. Beijing Ruisike Management Consulting Co., Ltd. Guangdong Kafusi Insurance Brokerage Co., Ltd. Guangzhou Yian Insurance Agency Co., Ltd.
+Beijing Fanhua Insurance Agency Co., Ltd. Beijing Fanlian Investment Co., Ltd. Beijing Fumin Insurance Agency Co., Ltd. Guangzhou Xiangxing Insurance Agency Co., Ltd. Guangzhou Zhongqi Enterprise Management Consulting Co., Ltd. Beijing Ruisike Management Consulting Co., Ltd. Guangdong Kafusi Insurance Brokerage Co., Ltd. Guangzhou Yian Insurance Agency Co., Ltd. Tax Holiday Period